 In relation to “foreign-to-foreign” mergers, do the jurisdictional thresholds vary?

 Foreign-to-foreign mergers are covered by Law 4054 on Protection of Competition to the extent that they affect the relevant markets within the territory of Turkey.
 Regardless of the parties’ physical presence in Turkey, sales in Turkey may trigger the notification requirement to the extent that the turnover thresholds are met.
 Article 2 of Law 4054 sets out the effects criterion – that is, whether the undertakings concerned affect the goods and services markets in Turkey.
 Even if the undertakings concerned have no local subsidiaries, branches or sales outlets in Turkey, the transaction could still be subject to Turkish competition legislation if the goods or services of the participating undertakings are sold in Turkey and the transaction would thus affect the relevant Turkish market.
-In 2015, 64 transactions notified to the Turkish Competition Board were foreign-to-foreign transactions.
+In 2016, 107 transactions notified to the Board were foreign-to-foreign transactions

 The likelihood that the Board learns about a transaction is high as the Board vigorously follows mergers and acquisitions in the local and international press and also closely follows the case practice of the European Commission and other important competition authorities.
 It may also examine the notifiability of past transactions in the context of a new notification.
-In its 2014 Activity Report, the Authority announced that it will further step up these efforts.

 The Board has imposed in around 60 cases a fine of 0.1% of the undertaking’s turnover, for either closing the transaction prior to clearance or not notifying the transaction at all.